garenghazarian1/KEN/IMPROVEMENT_PLAN.md

 ## Executive Summary

 This document outlines a comprehensive improvement plan for the Ken Beauty Salon Next.js application.
-The plan addresses critical bugs, performance issues, code quality, accessibility, mobile responsiveness across all device sizes, and establishes a robust global design system.
+The plan addresses critical bugs, performance issues, code quality, accessibility, mobile responsiveness across all device sizes, and establishes a robust global design system with modern glassmorphism patterns.

 ---